-We are still negotiating and litigating final resolutions of our withdrawal liability for certain previous withdrawals, and in the second quarter of 2015, we recognized a \$55 million charge to "Operating" expenses associated with withdrawal from certain underfunded multiemployer pension plans.
+We are still negotiating and litigating final resolutions of our withdrawal liability for certain other previous withdrawals.
+In the second quarter of 2015, we recognized a \$55 million charge to "Operating" expenses associated with withdrawal from certain underfunded multiemployer pension plans, the majority of which was associated with the Central States Pension Plan withdrawal discussed above.
 We do not believe any additional liability above the charges we have already recognized for such previous withdrawals could be material to the Company's business, financial condition, liquidity, results of operations or cash flows.
 Similarly, we also do not believe that any future withdrawals, individually or in the aggregate, from the multiemployer pension plans to which we contribute, could have a material adverse effect on our business, financial condition or liquidity.
 However, such withdrawals could have a material adverse effect on our results of operations or cash flows for a particular reporting period, depending on the number of employees withdrawn in any future period and the financial condition of the multiemployer pension plan(s) at the time of such withdrawal(s).

 Tax Matters - We participate in the IRS's Compliance Assurance Process, which means we work with the IRS throughout the year in order to resolve any material issues prior to the filing of our annual tax return.
-We are currently in the examination phase of IRS audits for the tax years 2014 and 2015 and expect these audits to be completed within the next nine and 21 months, respectively.
+We are currently in the examination phase of IRS audits for the tax years 2014 and 2015 and expect these audits to be completed within the next six and 18 months, respectively.
 We are also currently undergoing audits by various state and local jurisdictions for tax years that date back to 2009, with the exception of affirmative claims in a limited number of jurisdictions that date back to 2000.
 We are also under audit in Canada for the tax years 2012 and 2013.
-We acquired Oakleaf Global Holdings ("Oakleaf"), which is subject to potential IRS examination for 2011 through the date of acquisition.
-Pursuant to the terms of our acquisition of Oakleaf, we are entitled to indemnification for Oakleaf's pre-acquisition period tax liabilities.
-In addition, we acquired Deffenbaugh, which is subject to potential IRS examination for the years 2011 through the date of acquisition in 2015.
+We acquired Deffenbaugh, which is subject to potential IRS examination for the years 2012 through the date of acquisition in 2015.
 We maintain a liability for uncertain tax positions, the balance of which management believes is adequate.
 Results of audit assessments by taxing authorities are not currently expected to have a material adverse impact on our results of operations or cash flows.